nelsonfigueroa/nelson.cloud/content/posts/2023-02-16-redirect-one-domain-to-another-using-aws-s3-and-cloudfront.md

 ### Configuring a S3 Bucket

-To begin redirecting one domain to another, we need to create a S3 bucket.
+To begin redirecting one domain to another, we need to create an S3 bucket.

 Go to [Amazon S3](https://s3.console.aws.amazon.com/s3/) and click the "Create bucket" button.
 I prefer to name the bucket with the same name as the domain being redirected, but you can choose any name you want.